Nationals Park in Washington, D.C.

-If you’re heading to Nationals Park for the All-Star Game this month, or to see the Boston Red Sox this week, or any time really, you’ll be visiting a modern ballpark that’s clean and comfortable by stadium standards, with nice views of the Washington monuments from various vantages.
+Nationals Park is a modern baseball stadium that’s clean and comfortable by sports-venue standards, with nice views of the Washington monuments from various vantages.
 Here’s what I’ve learned during the decade that the Park’s been open:

-Where to sit: I’ve sat on every level, and there’s never an obstructed view or a bad seat.
+I’ve sat on every level, and there’s never an obstructed view or a bad seat.
 So it’s really a matter of your preference.
 Personally, I like the Club Level MVP seats (Sections 212-216).
-They’re right behind home plate and come with access to the carpeted and climate-controlled lounge area, with its comfy couches, real bars, and ladies’ rooms that don’t run out of TP by the ninth inning.
+They’re right behind home plate and come with preferential parking options, in-seat wait service, and access to the carpeted and climate-controlled lounge area, with its comfy couches, real bars, and ladies’ rooms that don’t run out of TP by the ninth inning.

 Up until a year or so ago, I used to drive to Nats Park.
 There is plenty of parking at and around the stadium at various price points.
 But D.C. traffic is one of the many things I don’t miss about commuting and don’t want to fight when I’m supposed to be having fun.

-So, my recommendation is Uber.
+So, my recommendation is Lyft.
 Yes, you’re still in traffic, but someone else is driving.
-Uber is the Nationals’ official ride-share partner, and there are three designated pick-up spots:

 The Presidents Race takes place in the fourth inning.
 Runners sporting giant foam caricature heads representing the four former Presidents depicted on Mount Rushmore race from right field to home plate.
 If you see Teddy Roosevelt win, you’ve witnessed a truly rare event.
 Abe Lincoln comes in first almost every time I’m there.
 I’m happy to see the honorable George Washington win, but brilliant Tom Jefferson will always be my hero.
 You can have your picture snapped for free with your hero at the top of Section 131 right after the race.